dakotamm/research_blog/_posts/2024-07-22-vary-trend-stats.md

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/58b1b162-68b6-47df-ab96-1b174833d865" width="800"/><br>Fig 2.
 All long time history sites with all variables mentioned so far and all analysis methods.</p><br>

+Here red indicates increase (positive slope) and blue indicates decrease (negative slope) normalized to each variable's range.
+The grey indicates non-significant slopes.
 I want to find patterns in this chart! *I'll add more interpretation here if time allows.*

 ---